Colt McCoy: 2007 season

 In the road opener, McCoy's 47 passing attempts tied a Texas single-game record.
 His 32 completions set a new school record, besting the 30 completed by Vince Young during the 2006 Rose Bowl and by Major Applewhite during two 1999 games.
 The final non-conference game was against Rice, and McCoy completed 20 of his 29 passing attempts, accumulating 333 yards through the air.
 For the first time in the season, he did not throw an interception.
 McCoy and most of the Longhorn starting players were replaced by backups after the first drive of the second half.
 True freshman quarterback John Chiles made his first college appearance in the first quarter.
 He came onto the field beside McCoy and then McCoy trotted out to a slot receiver position.
 Chiles never looked to pass; he ran up the middle for no gain.
 He came out of the game after that play and came back in the third quarter as McCoy's replacement.
 On that drive, Chiles line up in the zone-read offense and led the Longhorns 80 yards to a touchdown, carrying the ball four times for 49 yards.
 Chiles' strong performance immediately led to media speculation as to how much playing time he will take from McCoy.

 McCoy played the worst game of his career in an upset loss to the Kansas State Wildcats.
 He threw for 200 yards and had four interceptions.
-He also suffered a concussion during the game and left the field just prior to the end of the first half and again prior to the end of the game.
-After that game, Sports Illustrated selected him as one of the season's 10 "Most Disappointing College Players" and noted that his nine interceptions thrown so far in 2007 were already two more than he threw in the entire 2006 season.
+McCoy also suffered a concussion during the game and left the field just prior to the end of the first half and again prior to the end of the game.
+After that game, Sports Illustrated selected him as one of the season's 10 "Most Disappointing College Players" and noted that McCoy's nine interceptions thrown so far in 2007 were already two more than he threw in the entire 2006 season.
 Stewart Mandel of Sports Illustrated listed several factors contributing to the Longhorns' struggles.
 He cited the off-field problems as evidence that no Texas player has been able to show the superior leadership skills of Vince Young.
 Mandel said that McCoy, still only a sophomore, had not been able to completely fill that gap and that McCoy's play had not been as good as during 2006.
 He also said part of the blame is to be placed on an offensive line that lost several starters and has not been able to consistently protect McCoy.
-Finally, he noted that the running game had been "equally inconsistent."
+Finally, Mandel noted that the running game had been "equally inconsistent."
 It was the worst home-field loss in Mack Brown's time with Texas.
 For the Wildcats, the win over Texas was the first road victory over a top–ten team in school history.